 As you know, in a deregulated electric market, your student will have the power to choose which electric company to buy electricity from, whether it’s a utility or a retail electric supplier.
 Some deregulated electric markets have more retail electric suppliers than others and there are lots of different deals out there.

 Have your student go online and research electric suppliers in their area, and remind them that no matter who they buy their electricity from, it will still be delivered to their apartment or home by the utility.
-Also let them know that, contrary to what some people think, utilities don’t punish customers who buy their electricity from alternative electric suppliers by not delivering power, failing to respond to outages or refusing to fix things that break.
+Also let them know that, contrary to what some people think, the utility doesn’t punish customers who buy their electricity from alternative electric suppliers by not delivering power, failing to respond to outages, or refusing to fix things that break.

 Fixed Rate vs. Variable Rate Residential Electricity Plans

 When it comes to deciding on a fixed-rate or variable-rate plan, you should consider your peace of mind, because that’s what’s at stake.